 I’ve been meaning to do this calculation for ages, and finally had an excuse today, as I need it for the first year course I’m teaching on climate change.
 The question is: how much energy are we currently adding to the earth system due to all those greenhouse gases we’ve added to the atmosphere?

 In the literature, the key concept is anthropogenic forcing, by which is meant the extent to which human activities are affecting the energy balance of the earth.
 When the Earth’s climate is stable, it’s because the planet is in radiative balance, meaning the incoming radiation from the sun and the outgoing radiation from the earth back into space are equal.
 A planet that’s in radiative balance will generally stay at the same (average) temperature because it’s not gaining or losing energy.
 If we force it out of balance, then the global average temperature will change.
-Physicists express radiative forcing in Watts per square meter (W/m2), meaning the number of extra watts of power for each square meter of the earth’s surface.
-Figure 2.4 from the last IPCC report summarizes the various radiative forcings from different sources:

 If you add up the radiative forcing from greenhouse gases, you get a little over 2.5 W/m2.
 Of course, you also have to subtract the negative forcings from clouds and aerosols (tiny particles of pollution, such as sulpur dioxide), as these have a cooling effect because they block some of the incoming radiation from the sun.
 So we can look at the forcing that’s just due to greenhouse gases (about 2.5 W/m2), or we can look at the total net anthropogenic forcing that takes into account all the different effects (which is about 1.6 W/m2).

 Out of interest, you can also convert it to calories.
 1kWh is about 0.8 million calories.
-So, we’re force-feeding the earth about 6 x 1020 (600,000,000,000,000,000,000) calories every hour.
+So, we’re force-feeding the earth about 2 x 1017 (200,000,000,000,000,000) calories every hour.
 Yikes.

 I went to a talk yesterday by Mark Pagani (Yale University), on the role of methane hydrates in the Paleocene-Eocene Thermal Maximum (PETM).
 The talk was focussed on how to explain the dramatic warming seen at the end of the Paleocene, 56 million years ago.
 During the Paleocene, the world was already much warmer than it is today (by around 5°C), and had been ice free for millions of years.
 But at the end of the Paleocene, the tempature shot up by at least another 5°C, over the course of a few thousand years, giving us a world with palm trees and crocodiles in the arctic, and this “thermal maximum” lasted around 100,000 years.
 The era brought a dramatic reduction in animal body size (although note: the dinosaurs had already been wiped out at the beginning of the Paleocene), and saw the emergence of small mammals.